schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/schedule.md

   <p>
     Please arrive at least 15 minutes before the start of the ceremony in order to find your seat.
-Parking here can be though, see <a href="https://schijns-fischer-wedding.github.io/pages/getting_around.html">getting around</a> for details on how to use public transport.
+Parking here can be tough, see <a href="https://schijns-fischer-wedding.github.io/pages/getting_around.html">getting around</a> for details on how to use public transport.
   </p>

   <h3>Reception | 17.00</h3>